redhat-developer-adoption-emea/cloud-native-guides/prometheus-operator.md

 ![Prometheus Operator Deployment 9]({% image_path prometheus-operator-deploy-9.png %}){:width="740px"}

-Next screen shows an example descriptor of a Prometheus server, go aheade and change `metadata-->name` to server as in the image and click `Create`.
+Next screen shows an example descriptor of a Prometheus server, go aheade and change `metadata-➡name` to server as in the image and click `Create`.

-> Pay attention to section `spec->serviceMonitorSelector`.
+> Pay attention to section `spec➡serviceMonitorSelector`.
 There is where we define the match expression to select which Service Monitors we're interested in.
 In this case we want Service Monitors with a label called `key`
-> Also pay attention to `spec->replicas`, if you go to the OpenShift Application Console you'll find a StatefulSet called prometheus**-server** with exactly 2 replicas
+> Also pay attention to `spec➡replicas`, if you go to the OpenShift Application Console you'll find a StatefulSet called prometheus**-server** with exactly 2 replicas

 ![Prometheus Operator Deployment 10]({% image_path prometheus-operator-deploy-10.png %}){:width="740px"}